brycewray/hugo-site/content/posts/2020/03/coherence-covid-19.md

 Anyway, back to the "easier-said-than-done" part about avoiding COVID-19 where we live&nbsp;.&nbsp;.&nbsp;.

-Last night, for example, an email from the auto dealership where we recently purchased a vehicle informed us that one of the dealership's employees had tested positive for COVID-19 and, as a result, the dealership was closing temporarily.[^Denialists] I was there on March 7 to pick up tags for the new vehicle[^Car], but interacted with only one or two employees during my brief visit.
+Last night, for example, an email from the auto dealership where we recently purchased a vehicle informed us that one of the dealership's employees had tested positive for COVID-19 and, as a result, the dealership was closing temporarily.[^Dealership] I was there on March 7 to pick up tags for the new vehicle[^Kennedy], but interacted with only one or two employees during my brief visit.
 That was two weeks ago, which is the limit of the [observed incubation period for COVID-19](https://www.who.int/news-room/q-a-detail/q-a-coronaviruses); but so far, so good.

-[^Car]: As I [previously mentioned](/posts/2020/03/welcome-sweet-little-early-bird), I had just finished that errand when we learned the aforementioned grandchild had decided to start her early arrival.

-[^Denialists]: If you're thinking, "Well, it's not as if they were gonna get car-shoppers on the lot with all that's going on right now," all I can reply is: "You'd think."
+[^Dealership]: If you're thinking, "Well, it's not as if they were gonna get car-shoppers on the lot with all that's going on right now," all I can reply is: "You'd think."
 You see, this area seems full of COVID-19 skeptics.
 They surely have seen news coverage of the virus but---given the typical political leanings around here---are doubtful about whether it's truly all that serious.
 Science begs to differ, as it usually does.

+[^Kennedy]: As I [previously mentioned](/posts/2020/03/welcome-sweet-little-early-bird), I had just finished that errand when we learned the aforementioned grandchild had decided to start her early arrival.

 ## No end in sight

 My naïveté over the timing of my working from home due to the COVID-19 scare is long gone.
 That period is now indefinite, especially since my employers' home offices as well as the branch office where I work are affected by their respective states' regulations requiring near- or total shutdown of non-essential businesses.

 When will it end?
 Some businesses are saying things like April something-or-other.
-Since I have spent a *great deal* of time reading and listening to the opinions of leading epidemiologists[^Science] over these last few days, I think such optimism is the product of somebody having smoked something funky.
+Since I have spent a *great deal* of time reading and listening to the opinions of leading epidemiologists[^ScienceRules] over these last few days, I think such optimism is the product of somebody having smoked something funky.

-[^Science]: I trust science.
+[^ScienceRules]: [I trust science.
 Period.
 As I [said on Twitter](https://twitter.com/BryceWrayTX/status/1238448849838059520) about this mess: "Science > myth.
 Truth > lies.
 Real smarts > fake smarts.
 Realism > thinking 'miracles' will fix a crisis.
 Whatever happens, these are always true."

 I'm no betting man, but right now I would be astounded if we're told it's OK to go back to sort-of-normal before late June or early July.